sabbiryan/learning-angularjs-ui-router/README.md

-# Basics of angular ui router
+# Basic use of angular ui router